TonyGeez/claude-code-fireworks/README.md

 }
 ```

-The proxy will automatically load all `.json` files from the `replace/` directory on startup and apply exact string matches to message content.
+The proxy will automatically load all `.json` files from `~/.claude-code-fireworks/replace/` on startup and apply exact string matches to message content.

 You must log output and input from logs to use the exact message.
-Here an example of replacement of the prompt triggered when execute the /init command in Claude Code:
+Here an example of replacement of the prompt triggered when execute the /init command in Claude Code (save as `~/.claude-code-fireworks/replace/init-prompt.json`):

 ```json
 {